Dannii Minogue: 2015–present: Musical comeback

 In February 2015, Minogue announced that, after a long hiatus, she planned to make her musical comeback at the Sydney Gay and Lesbian Mardi Gras.
 Minogue also revealed she had been working on new music.
 Following the announcement, Minogue, British rapper Reece Robertson and the official Sydney Mardi Gras profiles launched a mysterious online campaign on social media featuring the #pressplay hashtag.
 At the end of February, Sydney Mardi Gras shared a YouTube link to a video called #pressplay featuring the extended mix of "Summer of Love".
 On 2 March, the extended mix of "Summer of Love" was made available to pre-order on iTunes.

-In December 2015, she and her sister Kylie released their duet 100 Degrees for the latter’s Christmas album Kylie Christmas.
-They performed the song on The X Factor Australia and on Kylie’s Christmas Show at the Royal Albert Hall.
+In December 2015, she and her sister Kylie released their duet 100 Degrees for the latter's Christmas album Kylie Christmas.
+They performed the song on The X Factor Australia and on Kylie's Christmas Show at the Royal Albert Hall.

 In August 2017, Minogue confirmed that she would be a support act for Take That on their first Australian tour in over twenty years, which would take place that November.
 She also announced a single titled "Holding On" would be released on 11 August and that more new music would be released around the time of the tour.
 On 2 November 2017, Minogue confirmed she would release a song titled "Galaxy" on 10 November, a day before the tour was due to start.

 In February 2023, Dannii Minogue appeared on‑stage alongside her sister Kylie Minogue at the opening concert of Sydney WorldPride 2023 in The Domain, Sydney — the first time the festival has been held in the Southern Hemisphere.
 Later in 2023, it was announced that Minogue would be releasing a new song just weeks after her sister, Kylie Minogue, would be releasing the lead single for her upcoming album Tension, "Padam Padam".
-Minogue's song "We Could Be the One" was released on 2 June 2023, and also features as the opening song for the British gay sting show that she hosts, I Kissed a Boy.
+Minogue's song "We Could Be the One" was released on 2 June 2023, and also features as the opening song for the British gay dating show that she hosts, I Kissed a Boy.
 It charted at number 5 on the UK Singles Downloads Chart on 9 June 2023.
 On 16 June 2023, Minogue released an anniversary edition of her Neon Nights album.
 Titled Neon Nights 20, the album was made available on all digital outlets and CD and vinyl.
 Minogue had confirmed the deluxe, expanded anniversary issue in April 2023.
 On 2 February 2024, she released a new single, "Thinking ‘Bout Us".

-The song charted at number 24 on the UK singles chart.
+On 9 September 2026, Minogue released the single "Dirty Dirty Disco", a collaboration with Rogue Traders.